ricardoues/image_captioning/README.md

-# image_captioning
-Image Captioning Project of Computer Vision Nanodegree from Udacity
+# Image Captioning Project of Computer Vision Nanodegree from Udacity